iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

 - Hyperparameter tuning: The training pipeline now uses expanded hyperparameter grids for all models (SVM, Random Forest, Gradient Boosting, KNN, MLP) and supports both GridSearchCV (for best accuracy) and RandomizedSearchCV (for faster prototyping).
 This enables more robust model selection and improved accuracy, with the option to trade off speed and thoroughness as needed.
 - Ensembling: The system continues to use late/hybrid fusion and ensemble voting for maximum accuracy and robustness.

+## Hardware Requirements for Reliable Echo Biometrics (2025-06 Update)

+#### Key Finding
+- **Standard consumer earbuds, headphones (wired or wireless), and built-in laptop/PC microphones are NOT suitable for true ear canal echo capture.**
+- To reliably capture in-ear echoes, you need specialized hardware with a microphone physically inside the ear canal.

+#### Suitable Hardware Options
+- **Custom research earbuds** with in-canal mic and speaker (used in academic studies; not commercially available).
+- **Medical digital otoscopes** with audio/mic capability (can be adapted for echo experiments).
+- **Advanced hearing aids or custom in-ear monitors (IEMs)** with in-canal microphones (may require manufacturer or audiologist collaboration).
+- **DIY prototypes** using MEMS microphones and small speakers mounted on custom ear molds (requires electronics and fabrication skills).

+#### Not Suitable
+- Consumer Bluetooth TWS earbuds (Boult, Muff, etc.)
+- Wired headphones with inline mics
+- Built-in laptop microphones

+#### Why?
+- Microphones are not positioned inside the canal, so they cannot capture the true in-ear echo response.
+- Bluetooth/Windows limitations further reduce quality and echo capture capability.

+#### Recommendation
+- For research or deployment, collaborate with academic labs, audiology professionals, or medical device suppliers to access or build in-canal mic hardware.
+- For most users, only voice biometrics or other modalities are practical with standard audio devices.

+---